 THE INITIAL RANGE

-With a view to creating endless series of characters, I spreadsheeted hundreds of possible Animazombs across a wide variety of different ranges.
-Initially, I set upon having three distinct sets; Savannah, Deep Sea, and Home (Pets) as I thought this ticked a nice cross-section of what I wanted to achieve, and with some light OCD kicking in, I settled upon 9 products, 3 from each.
+The possible characters were endless, so I 'spreadsheeted' hundreds of possible Animazombs across a wide variety of different ranges.
+Initially, I set upon having three distinct sets; Savannah, Deep Sea, and Home (Pets) as I thought this ticked a nice cross-section of what I wanted, and with some light OCD kicking in, I settled upon 9 products, 3 from each:

 EARLY LOGO DEVELOPMENT

-We had a variety of options on the drawing board, and at the time embraced the slightly macabre look which has now been shifted away from.
-Some of these were a little too close to existing logos, which of course needed to be avoided, and some were just downright dark - I'm looking at you #15...!
+With a variety of options on the drawing board (and at the time embracing the slightly macabre look which has now been shifted away from) we had some fun knocking logos up - some of these were a little similar to existing brands, which of course needed to be avoided, and some were just too downright dark - I'm looking at you #15...!

 First pass at creating the Animazombs Logo